Rory Gilmore: Storylines

 While jetting back and forth between America and London, Rory sees Logan on the side.
-He, in turn, cheats on his fiancée with Rory, but he will not leave her for Rory.
+He, in turn, cheats on his fiancée with Rory but will not leave her for Rory.
 Rory interviews for many more jobs, but she does not receive any promising offers.
-Rory ends back in Stars Hollow and becomes the editor of the Stars Hollow Gazette.
+Rory ends up back in Stars Hollow and becomes the editor of the Stars Hollow Gazette.
 While at work one day, Jess visits her and gives her the idea of writing a book about her life and relationship with her mother, Lorelai.

 Rory and her mother have a falling out when Rory tells Lorelai about the book, as Lorelai does not want her life written about.
-Rory continues to wander, although very determined to write her novel.
+Rory continues to wander, but she is very determined to write her novel.
 She breaks things off with Logan for good, believing their relationship is not what is best for her.
 She ends up reconciling with her mother and is present when Lorelai marries Luke.
 Rory later reveals to Lorelai that she is pregnant.
 While the father's identity is not explicitly stated, the timing implies that it is Logan's child.